petermarkley/tollerus/README.md

 ![Tollerus Logo](docs/logo/logo-color-light.png)

-_Conlang dictionary Laravel package: the luxurious way to build, track, and browse your conlang_
+_A conlang dictionary Laravel package - the luxurious way to build, track, and browse your conlang_

 I'm a one-man dev team.
 If you like this software, please consider [supporting me](https://paypal.me/petermarkley)!